What is a Softphone – Definition, Benefits and Lots to Know

-By definition, a softphone means a software-based dialer.
+A softphone defined as a software-based mobile dialer app.
 Everyone is familiar with the dialer interface on mobile phones.
 Softphones are similar.
 The mobile dialer is software based.

 To understand how softphone is different than the hardphones or deskphones, we’ve made a comparison chart on Softphone Vs. Hardphone:

 What is a VOIP softphone, the softphone software does need to be installed.
 You can web based VoIP softphone it on mobile in the form of a mobile dialer app.
 You can install a softphone on your desktop.
 You need an internet connection on both devices in order to make and receive calls the same way you make and receive calls on a regular phone.
 For desktop computers, you need a microphone and speakers attached to the audio ports.
 A headset that has both is recommended.

 The key difference is that the softphone front end dialer initiates calls or accepts calls.
 The crucial background service is SIP based.